eschnou/ardrone-webflight/README.md

 ## Built-in plugins

 * **[video-png](plugins/video-png/)** stream the video to the browser through static image loading, works great in every browser.
+Requires ffmpeg installed on your system.

 * **[video-stream](plugins/video-stream/)** use [node-dronestream](https://github.com/bkw/node-dronestream) to stream the raw h264 video
 feed via webscokets and rendering in Javascript !!!
 Need a modern browser and CPU.